||SBDC Business Consultant

 - Master’s degree preferred, especially in a business-related field.

-- Experience in owning and/or managing a small business or working with small businesses and entrepreneurs is desirable.
+- Experience in owning and/or managing a small business.

-- Financial institution and/or product commercialization experience is desirable.
+- Financial institution and/or product commercialization experience desirable.

 For questions regarding your application and additional options to apply, contact Human Resources at email@example.com or 920-424-1166.